lewinnovation/meccanico/docs/models/job.md

 | notes | Optional, max 10000 characters |

 ### Code Generation
-- Format: `J{NNN}` (e.g., J001, J042)
+- Format: `J{yyMMdd}{nnn}` (e.g., J241216001, J241216002)
-- Auto-incremented on creation
+- Date-based prefix with auto-incremented number
 - Immutable after creation

 ### Business Logic
 1. Vehicle must belong to the specified customer
 2. Cannot have both discountAmount and discountPercent
-3. Line items locked when status is IN_PROGRESS or beyond
+3. Line items locked when status is COMPLETED
+4. Customer and vehicle can only be changed when status is BOOKED
-4. Timestamps auto-set on status transitions
+5. Timestamps auto-set on status transitions (startedAt for IN_PROGRESS, completedAt for COMPLETED)
-5. Tax rate defaults to shop setting but can be overridden
+6. Tax rate defaults to shop setting but can be overridden
-6. Jobs can be duplicated (creates new ESTIMATE)
+7. Jobs can be duplicated (creates new BOOKED job)
+8. Completed jobs can be converted to invoices

 ---